-In order to help meet stringent EMI requirements, the NCP1342 features frequency jittering to average the energy peaks over the EMI frequency range.
-As shown in Figure 10, the function consists of summing a triangular wave of amplitude V{jitter} and frequency f{jitter} with the CS signal immediately before the PWM comparator.
+In order to help meet stringent EMI requirements, the NCP1340 features frequency jittering to average the energy peaks over the EMI frequency range.
+As shown in Figure 10, the function consists of summing a 0 to 100 mV, 1.3 kHz triangular wave ( $V{\rm jitter}$ ) with the CS signal immediately before the PWM comparator.
 This current acts to modulate the on-time and hence the operation frequency.